Bagh Lingampally: Educational institutions

-Cultural Hub
+Cultural hub

 This suburb is rich in culture.
 It contains various temples (Sri Anjaneyaswamy Temple and Sri SaiBaba Temple) and auditoriums (Sundarayya Vignana Kendram).
 Sundarya Park is considered a local landmark of this suburb.
 Sarojini Cricket Academy is considered one of the best cricket coaching academies in Hyderabad.

-Future Developments
+Future developments

-There is a proposal from the TSHB to construct a multi storied township on the site of the Housing Board Flats.
+There is a prdoposal from the TSHB to construct a multi storied township on the site of the Housing Board Flats.
 The current owners would receive a flat in the proposed development.
 There are proposals for constructing malls in the area.